egilll/tex-linebreak2/README.md

 #### Limitations on webpages

+Note:

-⚠️ **A significant issue** with this library is that when text is copied from a webpage, the line breaks are included in the copied text.
+* ⚠️ On Safari, when the user copies text, all line breaks are included in the copied text.

 The library does not support: